ariloytynoja/pagan-msa/examples/readme.txt

 The use of config files simplifies complex commands.
 For example, the following:

-pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nhx \
+pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nwk \
---queryfile input_ngs.fastq --trim-read-ends --build-contigs --use-consensus \
+ --queryfile input_ngs.fastq --build-contigs --use-consensus --show-contig-ancestor \
---consensus-minimum 3 --show-contig-ancestor --outfile read_alignment \
+ --consensus-minimum 3 --outfile read_alignment --fast --fragments \
  --config-log-file contigs.cfg

 specifies config file 'contigs.cfg'.
 As the arguments given on the command line override those given in a config file, the following command repeats a similar